PreRix/Data-Science-Project---Group-16/README.md

 To make sure the data is consistant, we also checked if the ID for Schleswig-Holstein in the meta-data stayed consistent over all datasets.
 This was done using the script in [this Jupyter Notebook](Code/BASt_Data_Aggregation/BAStDataSHAggregation.ipynb).

 In the next step we merged all files to one .csv-file for the entire traffic data of Schleswig-Holstein.
-On top of that we had to convert the coordinates given in the files to another encoding, so that they can be used for the API requests on weather and air quality.
+On top of that we had to convert the coordinates for the counting stations given in the meta-data files to another encoding, so that they can be used for the API requests on weather and air quality.
 [Here](Code/BASt_Data_Aggregation/BAStDataKielAggregation.ipynb) you can find the code.
 Next we cutted the .csv-files down to the rows only containing info about the [selected counting stations](#selection-of-the-traffic-counting-stations) with [this code](Code/CSV-Transformation/filter_kiel_measuring_points.ipynb).

 *For these aggregation files its important to keep in mind that they maybe have to be adjusted because of file-names and directory paths on your own machine.*

 In an additional step we did some analysis on the data to [check the quality](Code/BASt_Data_Aggregation/DataCleaningSH_data.ipynb) in terms of how many errors are present in the data.
 We detected that counting station #1162 has no values over the entire observation period, so we removed it from our data.
-For all further exploration of the data we will not use entries that are missing values As well we detected, that for some counting stations there is a high percentage of values flagged as "estimated because of missing value".
+For all further exploration of the data we will not use entries that are containing missing values.
+We will sort them out during the visualization process.
+As well we detected, that for some counting stations there is a high percentage of values flagged as "estimated because of missing value".
 We currently (10.03.26) don't know what is meant with a value being "estimated" because the description of the data states that the data is in its most raw form.
 We've contacted BASt to explore on that and we'll update this ReadMe accordingly.